3 days in Helsinki is a good amount of time to see the fascinating Finnish capital. Helsinki is a beautiful city and there is a lot to see.

-I understand wandering around a city randomly is not to everyone’s tastes.
+I understand wandering around a city randomly is not to everyone’s taste.
 That’s why going on a free walking tour, or paying for one, is a good idea.

-The guides have excellent local knowledge and not only will they take you to some of the most interesting places in the city, you’ll learn a lot along the way too.
+The guides have excellent local knowledge and not only will they take you to some of the most interesting places in the city, such as the Old Town but you’ll also learn a lot along the way too.

 The Helsinki Card has a free walking tour included, and the place where you’re staying might offer one too.
 If not, you can book a walking tour, which will offer the same thing, but you’ll have to pay.

 After you’ve done the walking tour, head over to the island of Suomenlinna by jumping on the ferry.
 As I mentioned above, this island used to be a fortress, but now it’s a suburb of the city and home to numerous museums.